Start learning with our library of video tutorials taught by experts. Get started

 Viewers: in countries Watching now:

 Learning how to use Adobe Photoshop efficiently and effectively is the best way to get the most out of your pixels and create stunning imagery.
 Master the fundamentals of this program with Julieanne Kost, and discover how to achieve the results you want with Photoshop and its companion programs, Bridge and Camera Raw.
 This comprehensive course covers nondestructive editing techniques using layers, masking, adjustment layers, blend modes, and Smart Objects.
 Find out how to perform common editing tasks, including lens correction, cropping and straightening, color and tonal adjustments, noise reduction, shadow and highlight detail recovery, sharpening, and retouching.
 Julieanne also shows how to achieve more creative effects with filters, layer effects, illustrative type, and the Photomerge command for creating panoramas and composites.

-Photoshop has a number of different tools to help you remove distracting elements, including the Content Aware Fill and the Patch tool.
-Now most of the time these tools work to get you about 90% of the way there, and then you might still need to do some additional cloning or healing.
-But, at least they have taken care of the majority of work for you.
-We are going to start by using the Patch Tool, and I want to remove this lamp, of course removing the lamp would also require me to remove the shadow.
+Photoshop has a number of different tools to help you remove distracting elements.
+Including the Content-Aware Fill, the Patch tool, and the Content-Aware Move tool.
+Now, most of the time, these tools work to get you about 95% of the way there.
+But you might still need to do some additional cloning or maybe healing, in order to perfect some areas.
+But fortunately, they've taken care of the majority of the work for you.
+So, let's go ahead and start with the content-aware fill technology.
+I have my Lasso tool selected, and I'm going to want to remove this lamp, but of course that means I'll also want to remove the shadow.

 Find answers to the most frequently asked questions about Photoshop CC Essential Training.

 Here are the FAQs that matched your search "":